Reeb Graph Metrics from the Ground Up: Reeb Graph Edit Distance

 \subsubsection{Elementary Deformations}

 The operations that are permitted to be performed on the graph $\Gamma$ are known as \textbf{elementary deformations}.
-The allowed operations are specific to the Reeb graph scenario and are designed to add, remove, relabel, and change adjacencies of events.
+The allowed operations are specific to Reeb graphs in $\mRB$ and are designed to add, remove, relabel, and change adjacencies of events.
+These deformations will be applied one after another in order to carry one Reeb graph $\RRf\in\mRB$ to another Reeb graph $\RRg\in\mRB$.
 Here we will provide brief definitions of each elementary deformation; see \cite{DiFabio2016} for explicit definitions of each deformation.
 Fig.~\ref{fig:elementaryDeformations} depicts each elementary deformation as well as their inverses.

 For the remainder of these definitions, we denote the initial graph as $(\Gamma_0,l_0)$ and the transformed graph as $T(\Gamma_0,l_0) = (\Gamma_1,\ell_1)$, where $T$ is an elementary deformation.

 \begin{definition}[Basic Deformations] The set of basic deformations consist of three different types: \begin{enumerate} \item an \textbf{elementary birth deformation} (B-type) adds a pair $\{u_0,u_1\}$ such that $u_0$ is a degree-3 vertex bisecting an existing edge and $u_1$ is a local maxima or minima.
 The edge $e(u_0,u_1)$ is known as a \textbf{up-leaf} if $f(u_1) > f(u_0)$ and a \textbf{down-leaf} otherwise. \item an \textbf{elementary death deformation} (D-type) removes an existing leaf from the initial graph. \item a \textbf{elementary relabel deformation} (R-type) assigns new function values to any number of vertices of $(\Gamma_0,l_0)$, while only changing the function value ordering of at most two non-adjacent vertices. \end{enumerate} \end{definition}